vedhaan/vedhaan/README.md

 ---

-## 📂 This GitHub Organization
+## This GitHub Organization

-Here you’ll find:
+This GitHub profile contains:
 - Production-ready code samples
 - Internal tools & reusable components
 - Project structures used in real deployments

-This is working code — not tutorials or experiments.
+This is **working, real-world code** — not tutorials or experiments.

 ---

-## 📍 Company Details
+## Company Information

 **Vedhaan Technology**
 📍 Bhavnagar, Gujarat, India

 🌐 https://vedhaantechnology.com
-📧 contact@vedhaantechnology.com
+📧 hello@vedhaantechnology.com

 ---

-## 📌 Work With Us
+## Work With Us

 We collaborate on:
-- Custom development projects
+- Custom web & Shopify development
-- Shopify & automation solutions
+- AI automation & backend systems
-- SEO & digital growth initiatives
+- SEO and digital growth initiatives

-Reach out via email or our website to start a conversation.
+Reach out via our website or email to start a conversation.